Aether-Electromagnetic theory and the Casimir effect: Conclusion

 In conclusion, the results for the Casimir energy \eqref{e15}, the Casimir force \eqref{e16}, and the square frequency shift \eqref{e23} in a scenario with quasiperiodic boundary condition, together with an LIV parameter, have been developed for the first time in this work.
 This generalizes investigations available in the literature.

 {\acknowledgments}

+We would like to thank CNPq and CAPES for partial financial support.
 K.E.L.F would like to thank the Brazilian agency CNPq for financial support.
 M.A.A, and E.P acknowledge support from CNPq (Grant nos.
 306398/2021-4, 304852/2017-1, Universal 406875/2023-5).
 J.R.L.S would like to thank CNPq (Grant nos.
 420479/2018-0, and 309494/2021-4), and PRONEX/CNPq/FAPESQPB (Grant nos.
 165/2018, and 0015/2019) for financial support.
 H.F.S.M is partially supported by CNPq under grant no. 311031/2020-0.